munishm/architecture-center/docs/ai-ml/architecture/ai-agents-at-scale.md

 #### Declarative

-Declarative based agent definitions allows you to declare agent capabilities, prompts, and workflows in configuration files like [YAML](https://yaml.org/).
-This approach separates agent logic from application code, enabling non-developers as well to modify agent behavior without code changes.
+Declarative agent definitions allow you to declare agent capabilities, prompts, and workflows in configuration files like [YAML](https://yaml.org/).
+This approach separates agent logic from application code, enabling non-developers to modify agent behavior without code changes.

 **Advantages:**

 - Easier to introduce new agents into the system without requiring code changes or redeployment.
-- Non-technical team members can also contribute in defining the agents behavior.
+- Non-technical team members can also contribute to defining agent behavior.
 - Faster iteration cycles for agent updates.
 - Clear separation of concerns between infrastructure and agent logic.